simloken/FYS3150/Project_1/code/readme.md

 >plotter.py

 plotter.py plots the benchmark times and the error.
 Requires full runs through n = 10 to n = 10000 / 10000000.
-Because this was a last minute addition it's not very flexible and thus not compatible with more than thoss full runs.
+Because this was a last minute addition it's not very flexible and thus not compatible with more than complete runs for all values of n